scholarslab/digital-collect-toolkit/docs/social-media/twitter-setup.md

 3. Click 'Create'.
 A pop-up may appear for reviewing the Twitter Developer Terms, click 'Create' to continue.

 4. You now have a registered Twitter app!
+You can edit any of these fields later from your [Developer Account Apps page](https://developer.twitter.com/en/apps).

 ### Accessing Keys and Tokens